Control

 is similar to slice

-, but the slices are automatically pitched up or down
+, but the slices are automatically pitched up or down to fit their ‘slot’.

 loopAt

 makes a sample fit the given number of cycles.
-Internally, it works by
+Internally, it works by setting the unit

 parameter to "c"

-, changing the playback speed of the sample
+, changing the playback speed of the sample with the speed

-parameter, and setting the density
+parameter, and setting setting the density

 of the pattern to match.

-into pieces, and you don’t have to wait for the whole sample to start/stop.
+, so the break is chopped into pieces and you don’t have to wait for the whole sample to start/stop.

 Like all Tidal functions, you can mess about with this considerably.
-The below
+The below example shows how you can supply a pattern of cycle counts to loopAt

 :